4 Things to Know About the FAFSA

 You should also be sure to add each potential school you are interested in attending.
 The application allows students to include up to ten prospective schools, though the FSA office provides an option to add additional schools once your FAFSA has been submitted if you are considering more than ten possible colleges.
 And lastly, don’t forget to sign the FAFSA with your FSA ID before filing!

-The FAFSA may seem like an intimidating process but it is the best and quickest way to determine your eligibility for a number of federal aid programs, including scholarships, grants, and loans.
+The FAFSA may seem like an intimidating process, but it is the best and quickest way to determine your eligibility for a number of federal aid programs, including scholarships, grants, and loans.
 Whether you’re pursuing postsecondary education for the first time or returning to school later in life, this is a crucial step in beginning the next chapter of your educational journey.
-Visit www.studentaid.ed.gov/sa/fafsa to learn more or to begin the process.
+Visit www.studentaid.ed.gov/sa/fafsa to learn more or to begin the process, and learn more about scholarships from the Imagine America Foundation to augment your financial aid.